motion/orbit/projects/blog/src/pages/update-one/index.md

 _Note: this is for early insiders, please don't share the link.
 I'll go into some more detailed product and distribution plans._

 I'm really excited to start talking about Orbit.
-It's been in intense development for a while now, so it feels great to put it into the world.

-First, the good stuff.
-We're sending out the first builds to [mailing list subscribers](https://tryorbit.com).
-Please join and I'll send it to you as well.
+It's been under intense development, so it feels great to get it out to the world.
+We're starting today to send alpha builds to [mailing list subscribers](https://tryorbit.com).
+Please do sign up and I'll send it your way!

 ---